-Unserved: To qualify under the unserved criterion, an applicant must show that at the time the variation is made, none of the premises in the proposed area of variation is served by the existing appointee.
+To qualify under the unserved criterion, an applicant must show that at the time the appointment is made, none of the premises in the proposed area of appointment is served by the existing appointee.

-Anglian Water has provided a letter, dated 17 November 2022, confirming that, in its view, the Site is unserved.
-The Site is greenfield and aerial maps show no existing buildings within the Site boundary.
+Anglian Water has provided a letter dated 3 October 2023 confirming that, in its view, the Site is unserved, and any existing properties within the boundary will be demolished.
+The Site is greenfield and in satellite images, there are buildings and constructions visible within the boundary of the Site.